MUOliver1026/DocuSphere/README.md

 # DocuSphere

-## Description

-**DocuSphere** is an innovative cloud-based document management system designed to revolutionize how individuals and teams create, store, share, and collaborate on documents online.
-Utilizing cutting-edge web technologies and a user-friendly interface, **DocuSphere** ensures a seamless, real-time document editing and collaboration experience.
+DocuSphere is a cloud-based document management system designed to facilitate the online creation, storage, sharing, and editing of documents with support for version control and team collaboration.
+Built with modern technologies such as Vite, React, TypeScript, Tailwind CSS, Firebase, Express.js, and MongoDB, DocuSphere aims to provide a seamless and efficient experience for managing documents in the cloud.

 ## Features

-- **Real-time Collaboration**: Work on documents simultaneously with teammates.
-- **Document Version Control**: Keep track of changes with comprehensive version history.
-- **Secure Document Sharing**: Share documents with customizable permissions.
-- **User Authentication**: Secure user login system with Firebase Authentication.
+- **User Authentication:** Secure login and registration using Firebase Authentication.
+- **Document Management:** Create, edit, store, and share documents in real-time.
+- **Real-Time Collaboration:** Multiple users can work on the same document simultaneously.
+- **Version Control:** Track and manage changes to documents.
-- **Responsive Design**: Accessible on various devices with a consistent user experience.
+- **Responsive Design:** Accessible on desktop and mobile devices.

-## Technology Stack
+## Tech Stack

-- **Frontend**: Vite, TypeScript, Tailwind CSS
+- **Frontend:** Vite, React, TypeScript, Tailwind CSS
-- **Backend**: Firebase (Firestore/Realtime Database, Firebase Functions, Firebase Hosting, Firebase Authentication)
+- **Backend:** Express.js (Node.js framework), Firebase Functions
+- **Database:** MongoDB
+- **Authentication:** Firebase Authentication
-- **CI/CD**: GitHub Actions for automated deployment
+- **CI/CD:** GitHub Actions, Firebase Hosting
+- **Other Services:** Firebase Realtime Database or Cloud Firestore, Firebase Storage

+## Getting Started

+### Prerequisites

+- Node.js and npm installed
+- A Firebase account
+- A MongoDB Atlas account

-## Setup Instructions
+### Setup

 1. **Clone the repository**